d-01/instacartlib/README.md

 Requirements:

-1. Feature extractor must take 3 parameters:
+1. Extractor must take target index as 1st positional argument and return a pandas.DataFrame with exactly same index.
+1. Extractor must have `**kwargs` in parameters list.
+1. Extractor must not mutate inputs (will be verified via hashing in the future).
+1. Extractor must return a pandas.DataFrame with 1 or more columns:
+   1. columns: one column per feature.
+   1. index: index is a list of (user, item) pairs equals to target index (`ui_index` in example).
+   1. All missing values must be filled (no NA values are allowed).

+Data available to extractor:

 1. `ui_index` is a list of user-item pairs.
-Feature must be present for each user-item pair in output dataframe.
+Feature must be present for each user-item pair in output DataFrame.
 Simply put, `output.index` must be equal to `ui_index`.
-   1. `df_trns` is a dataframe with transactions (order id, user id, product id, order number, etc.).
+1. `df_trns` is a DataFrame with transactions (order id, user id, product id, order number, etc.).
-   1. `df_prod` is a dataframe with products information (aisle, department, product name, etc.).
+1. `df_prod` is a DataFrame with products information (aisle, department, product name, etc.).
-1. Feature extractor must return a pandas.DataFrame with 1 or more columns:
-   1. `columns`: each column is a feature.
-   1. `index`: index is a list of (user, item) pairs equals to `ui_index`.

-Feature extractor can be added two ways:
+1. `df_trns_target` is a DataFrame with transactions only from the most recent order (target basket).
+   * This parameter is passed only if the dataset is a train dataset.

+There are two ways to add feature extractors:

 1. Automatically using plugin system.
 1. Manually using `InstacartDataset.register_feature_extractors({"name": func})` method.